 How to Get Rid of White Water Mold

-The process of cleaning out the white water mold from your biguanide pool is strictly similar to cleaning the mold out of a chlorine pool.
+Cleaning out the white water mold from your biguanide pool is similar to cleaning the mold out of a chlorine pool.
 You will follow the same steps with only a few notable differences.

 To start, you will check the pump, skim the surface, clean the filter, and balance the water.
 Even the pH level should be similar— around 7.4.